CDC changes school guidance, allowing desks to be closer

 — Advises at least 3 feet of space between desks in elementary schools, even in towns and cities where community spread is high, so long as students and teachers wear masks and take other precautions.

-— Says spacing can also be 3 feet in middle and high schools, so long as there’s not a high level of spread in the community.
+— Says spacing can also be 3 feet in middle and high schools, so long as there is not a high level of spread in the community.
 If there is, spacing should be at least 6 feet.

-The CDC said 6 feet of distance should still be maintained in common areas, such as school lobbies, and when masks can’t be worn, such as when eating.
+The CDC said 6 feet should still be maintained in common areas, such as school lobbies, and when masks can’t be worn, such as when eating.

-Also, students should continue to be spaced 6 feet apart in situations where there are a lot of people talking, cheering or singing, all of which can spread droplets containing the coronavirus.
+Also, students should be kept 6 feet apart in situations where there are a lot of people talking, cheering or singing, all of which can expel droplets containing the coronavirus.
 That includes chorus practice, assemblies and sports events.

-The CDC said teachers and other adults should stay 6 feet from one another and from students.
+Teachers and other adults should continue to stay 6 feet from one another and from students, the CDC said.

 CDC Director Dr. Rochelle Walensky said the revised recommendations are an “evidence-based roadmap to help schools reopen safely, and remain open, for in-person instruction.”